-As of this week, Saint-Henri is no longer the only Montreal hood where diners can grab one of Tran Cantine’s raved-over banh mi sandwiches, its chicken broth pho, or rare beef salad.
+As of this week, Saint-Henri is no longer the only Montreal hood where diners can grab Tran Cantine's raved-over banh mi sandwiches, chicken broth pho, or rare beef salad.
 Owners of the popular Vietnamese haunt Marylyn Tran and Alain Nguyen have just debuted a new takeout counter with the same menu — out in Mile-Ex.

 Located on Alexandra Street, Tran L’Épicerie is primarily a grab-and-go affair, complete with a street-side takeout window.
 Still, there are a few tables inside, with seats for eight, lined up alongside a grocery section stocked with packaged Vietnamese snacks and refrigerated Tran-branded products, such as jarred vegan pho broth, banh mi mayonnaise, satay marinade, and pickled chili peppers and garlic.